gboulant/todogo/doc/talks/talk01.rst

 Task life cycle - ``status``
 ============================

-You start by writing some documentation and want to point that the task is in progress, then you specify that you jump to the next status of this task 1 (the status *doing*):
+*"You start by writing some documentation and want to point that the task is in progress"*, then you specify that you jump to the next status of this task 1 (the status *doing*):

 .. code:: shell